codeforamerica/beyondtransparency/chapters/chapter11.md

 releasing.

-The following framework comes from Cass Sunstein, President Obama’s regulatory czar, and the author of Nudge: Improving Decisions About Health, Wealth, and Happiness and Simpler: The Future of Government.
+The following framework comes from Cass Sunstein, President Obama’s regulatory czar, and the author of *Nudge: Improving Decisions About Health, Wealth, and Happiness* and *Simpler: The Future of Government*.
 In a memorandum for the heads of executive departments and agencies on September 8, 2011, he describes a simple four-part test he uses to define “smart disclosure:”